-In my last post, we continued our discussion about Shared and Dedicated IP addresses with a focus on business resources.
+In my last post on comparing dedicated and shared IP addresses, we continued our discussion about Shared and Dedicated IP addresses with a focus on business resources.
 We expanded on the initial post which introduced the technology and focused on the three core facets of Internet business required to stay relevant: stability, resource utilization, and reputation.

 In this final post of the series, I’ll be touching on some of the specific business impacts of IP addresses and trying to debunk some old myths.

 Ahh.. the all-important and wildly undocumented topic of Search Engine Optimization (SEO).
 There are few people out there who can tell you how SEO really works.
 Even so, you can always find people who swear by their years of experience, which, in truth, are incredibly valuable.

 Search Engine Optimization is pretty self-explanatory.
 You’re trying to do whatever you can to ensure that when someone searches for a particular topic your site appears high on the returned results.